NO SPOILERS, BUT BE WARNED: YOU WILL NEVER WATCH DISCOVERY THE SAME WAY AGAIN AFTER READING THIS BLOG (REALLY)!

 But music also “traps” the viewer emotionally.
 There is no other feeling to be felt but the one that the music triggers in the amygdala and limbic system.
 If the music is scary, you feel fear.
 If the music is sad, you might feel a lump in your throat or a tear in you eye.
 Happy and triumphant music can make you smile, etc.

 So again, why not use music everywhere, since every scene should make you feel something, right?
 Well, actually, no. Sometimes a scene best serves the audience by remaining ambiguous.
 For example, let’s say that the hero’s best friend is really the villain who will ultimately betray her.
 Including sinister or suspicious music too early might give away the surprise plot twist.
 Or worse, if you use happy friendship music, you might inadvertently “lock in” a positive feeling about the villain so that the audience feels sympathetic to the bad guy and doesn’t end up buying into the betrayal.
 Best to keep the music subtle or even leave it out entirely.

 Or sometimes the scene just needs to breathe…or maybe the audience needs an emotional break.
 There’s such a thing as too much emotional intensity for too long.
 Remember the Death Star attack from Star Wars?
-Let’s watch the whole 14-minute sequence (you know you want to!).
+Let’s watch the most of that sequence (you know you want to!).